 |Years after launch||Block reward (60s block times)||Total supply|

-The emissions curve using the above mentioned block reward formula, with a cap of 256,970,400 coins for total supply, would look like this:
+The emissions curve using the block reward formula mentioned above, with a cap of 256,970,400 coins for total supply, would look like this:

 To claim the block reward for successfully mining a new block, the miner constructs a special miner fee transaction in the block header.
 The value of the miner fee transaction is publicly visible so that others can verify that it is exactly the block reward plus all the transaction fees from the transactions included in that block.
 The recipient’s address for that miner fee transaction remains hidden.
 Learn more about the miner reward in the Transaction Creation section.